GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/Example.rst

    Simulation result of :math:`\sigma_{zz}` at :math:`t=400 s`

 The figure below compares the asymptotic solutions (curves) and the GEOSX simulation results (markers) for this analysis.
-The time history plots of fracture radius, fracture aperture and fluid pressure at the point source match the asymptotic solutions, which confirms the accuracy of GEOSX simulations.
+The time history plots of fracture radius, fracture aperture and fluid pressure at the point source match the asymptotic solutions, confirming the accuracy of GEOSX simulations.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/pennyFracToughnessDominatedFigure.py